Last updated:

 |

 You may have an idea about the kind of employment contract you would prefer when doing business in Switzerland.
 Whether contractual or full-time, both types of work agreements have their advantages and disadvantages.
 Hence, a decision should be made based on your business requirements.
-The salary should be stated in CHF for both types of contracts.
+Salary is normally stated in CHF (Swiss Franc), though the law does not strictly mandate the currency.

 Check out the characteristics of full-time work in Switzerland.